particle-iot/docs/src/content/dev.md

 ![IDE Menu]({{assets}}/images/ide-menu.jpg)

-**Spark dev** is a desktop application that allows you to work with local copies of your firmware files.
-However, **internet** access is required as the files are pushed to Spark Cloud for compilation and returns a binary. i.e. This is not an offline development tool, yet.
+**Particle dev** is a desktop application that allows you to work with local copies of your firmware files.
+However, **internet** access is required as the files are pushed to the Particle Cloud for compilation and returns a binary. i.e. This is not an offline development tool, yet.

-All the commands are available from the **Spark** menu.
+All the commands are available from the **Particle** menu.
 The menu changes depending on whether you're logged in or have selected a device, so some of the commands will only show up once you're in the right context.

 ![Command Palette]({{assets}}/images/ide-palette.jpg)